marcinjahn/technology-notebook/src/docs/programming/dotnet/entity-framework-core/index.md

 In some cases, we're not interested in `DbContext`'s tracking capabilities, especially when building web APIs where we often fire some query to the DB and dispose of the connection.
-In such cases we can enable **NoTracking** to imrove performance.
+In such cases we can enable **NoTracking** to improve performance.

 We can do that in a few ways: